Brunomatarucco/Brunomatarucco/README.md

 - 🔭 I’m currently working on the bootcamp I'm enrolled, in which the topic of studies is the analysis and predictions using time series.

-- 🌱 I’m currently focusing my studies on Data Science tools/libraries for Python about data manipulation, data visualization, statistics and Machine Learning.
-I am also in learning SQL, ETL and AWS.
+- 🌱 I’m currently enrolled at a Data Science and Analytics MBA, in which the studies focus on data manipulation, data visualization, statistics and Machine Learning.
+I am also in learning SQL, ETL and AWS on my free time.

 - 📫 You can contact me on my LinkedIn: [Bruno Matarucco](linkedin.com/in/brunomatarucco/)